jengyang7/Grab-Food-Delivery-Time-Cost-Prediction/README.md

 # Grab Food Delivery Time & Cost Prediction

-A Streamlit web application that predicts **delivery time** and **delivery cost** for Grab Food orders using trained Random Forest Regressor models.
+A Streamlit web application that predicts **delivery time** and **delivery cost** for Grab Food orders using the latest feature-engineering pipeline and the best-performing trained models.

 **Live App:** https://grab-food-delivery-time-cost-prediction.streamlit.app/